 Summer is just around the corner which means it’s time to get out the swimsuits.
-Is yours cute and current?
+Is your swimsuit cute and current?
 Do you even own one?

-So many of us are so terrified of looking fat in a swimsuit that it becomes the one piece of clothing we put off buying, indefinitely.
+So many of us are so terrified of looking fat in a swimsuit that it becomes the one thing we put off buying, indefinitely.

 The whole swimsuit thing becomes a vicious circle.
-When the time comes that you actually need one (i.e. you are invited to a friend’s pool or cottage) you end up dragging out some boring old bathing suit you’ve have had in your closet for years.
+When it comes time to actually needing one, (i.e. you are invited to a friend’s pool or cottage) you end up dragging out some boring old bathing suit you’ve have had in your closet for years.
 How frumpy does that make you feel?

-Buying a swimsuit that flatters your body is challenging, especially after 40, but you can look slimmer than you realize by knowing a few little tricks.
+Buying a swimsuit that flatters your figure is challenging, especially after 40, but you can look slimmer than you think by knowing a few little tricks.
 Here are 5 great ways to look slim and feel fabulous in a swimsuit:

 |1) Get the Right Size